jiangshijie/NBA_FINAL/README.md

 - For a selected game between them, the metrics comparison one by one (bar chart), players' performance (bubble chart), hit rates (wave chart), and score composition (pie chart).

 ##Reference
-Below is the reference we used to create the vis:
+Below is the reference we used to create the project: